Course Description

 About the Course

-This course trains you in predictable surgical implant placement, covering all aspects from treatment planning and surgery to post-restorative care and complication management.
+This course trains you in predictable simple single surgical implant placement, covering all aspects from treatment planning and surgery to post-restorative care and complication management.

-The journey into dental implant placement and restoration is a fulfilling endeavor; however, it is paramount to have your first foundational experience exemplary to continue your growth.
+The journey into dental implant placement and restoration is a fulfilling endeavor; however, it is paramount to have your foundational experience to be exemplary.
 Learn from experts and specialists and become immersed in hands-on experiences, including tabletop exercises, work on animal jaws, and high-fidelity 3D models.

 We’re Not Done Yet – It Gets Better!